colbyfayock/wp-init/README.md

 Starting point for projects using [Wordpress Skeleton] as a base and bits 'n pieces from [Bones]

-Some of the fun stuff include:
+Some of the fun stuff includes:

  - Wordpress?
 Wordpress!
  - Grunt